5 Steps to Becoming a CPA in Virginia

 a.
 Fulfill 120 hours of CPE every three years.
 20 hours of CPE must be completed each year.

-- 2 hours of CPE must be in an ethics course acceptable to the Board
+- 2 hours of CPE must be in a Virginia-specific ethics course acceptable to the Board

 - 50 minutes of class time is equivalent to one hour of CPE